Centre of Mass MCQ

 Option b – Angular momentum

-According to the principle of conservation of angular momentum, if the moment of inertia of a rotating body decreases, then its angular velocity
+According to the law of conservation of angular momentum, if a rotating object’s moment of inertia decreases, its rotational speed will

-If the resultant of all external forces is zero, then the velocity of the centre of mass will be
+If the sum of all external forces acting on a system is zero, the velocity of its center of mass will be

 (a) zero